PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/ActionScript Setup.md

 ## Setting up Your ActionScript Project

 *1.* Start by creating a project for ActionScript.
-For the following tutorials we will be developing a Flex 3 project.
+For the following tutorials we will be developing a Flex 3 project:

 ![l](img/AS/1.png)

-*2.* Create a new folder and name it _'lib'_*.*
+*2.* Create a new folder and name it *'lib'*:

 ![l](img/AS/2.png)

 *3.* Download and find the* gamesparks-as3-sdk .SWC* file.
-Then drop the SWC file into the _'lib'_ folder.
+Then, drop the SWC file into the *'lib'* folder:

 ![l](img/AS/3.png)

 *4.* Make sure you add the *.SWC* file to the library by right-clicking it and selecting the '*Add to library'* option.
-This will allow you to use the GameSparks library for your game.
+This allows you to use the GameSparks library for your game:

 ![l](img/AS/4.png)

-*5.* Right-click on your game,  and from the context menu, click on *Properties* and make sure you're using the latest Flash player.
+*5.* Right-click on your game and from the context menu click on *Properties* and make sure you're using the latest Flash player:

 ![l](img/AS/5.gif)